4 surprising ways Biden’s election could transform Silicon Valley

-Nothing’s official, but as the election dust settles, it seems safe to assume that Joe Biden will be the next President of the United States.
+As the election dust settles, it seems safe to assume that Joe Biden will be the next President of the United States.
 And while control of the Senate likely won’t be decided until the outcome of two runoffs elections in early January, odds are that the Republicans maintain their majority, leaving us with a divided Congress.

 For Silicon Valley, that’s both good news and bad.
 It’s good because a fully Democratic Congress would have seriously debated, and maybe passed, a slew of measures designed to rein in the technology industry, ranging from antitrust to privacy to worker classification.
 Now, the tech giants can probably avoid that bloodbath.
 But it’s also bad because many big ideas in tech can’t move forward without a regulatory framework, and the odds of the next Congress agreeing on anything significant are exceptionally low.
 That means that tech’s D.C. agenda should focus heavily on what can both be done—and stopped—within the Biden administration.